-Connecting real people to the resources they need with The Scatter Joy Project Website
+Turning community need into action with The Scatter Joy Project

 The Scatter Joy Project’s mission is all about making mental health resources more accessible—and their website needed to do the same.
 We built a joyful, easy-to-manage WordPress site using Elementor that empowers the team to share resources, tell stories, and support their community without needing constant technical help.
 Less maintenance.
 More impact.